MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

    az identity federated-credential create --name ${FEDERATED_IDENTITY_CREDENTIAL_NAME} --identity-name ${USER_ASSIGNED_IDENTITY_NAME} --resource-group ${RESOURCE_GROUP} --issuer ${SERVICE_ACCOUNT_ISSUER} --subject system:serviceaccount:${KUBERNETES_NAMESPACE}:${SERVICE_ACCOUNT_NAME}
    ```

-## Install and use the SSE
+## Install the SSE

 The SSE is available as an Azure Arc extension.
 An [Azure Arc-enabled Kubernetes cluster](overview.md) can be extended with [Azure Arc-enabled Kubernetes extensions](extensions.md).
 Extensions enable Azure capabilities on your connected cluster and provide an Azure Resource Manager-driven experience for the extension installation and lifecycle management.

-### Install cert-manager and trust-manager

-[cert-manager](https://cert-manager.io/) and [trust-manager](https://cert-manager.io/docs/trust/trust-manager/) are required for secure communication of logs between cluster services and must be installed before the Arc extension.
+[cert-manager](https://cert-manager.io/) and [trust-manager](https://cert-manager.io/docs/trust/trust-manager/) are also required for secure communication of logs between cluster services and must be installed before the Arc extension.

 1. Install cert-manager.